 Lots of people ignore intimacy in their marriage.
-They don’t know how to guard it.
-You know what?
+So, they certainly don’t guard it.
+But, guess what?
 Good self-care protects Christian intimacy.
-Why?
+Wonder w

 Because it helps you obey to the Lord in two ways – although the latter feeds into the former.